roangelo.net

 Berkeley's Criticism of Locke's Distinction between Primary and Secondary Qualities

 [LOCKE:] Some qualities are inseparable from a body, whatever changes it undergoes.
 A grain of wheat has solidity, extension, figure and mobility.
 If it is divided, each part retains these qualities.
 "These I call original or primary qualities of body, which I think we may observe to produce simple ideas in us, viz. solidity, extension, figure, motion or rest, and number."
 Besides these primary qualities there are also secondary qualities.
 The latter are "nothing in the objects themselves but powers to produce various sensations in us by their primary qualities".
 Such are colours, sounds, tastes and odours.
-(Copleston, A History of Philosophy, Volume V, V, 4)
+(Copleston, History, Volume V, V, 4)

-[BERKELEY:] But this distinction will not do.
-It is impossible to conceive primary [qualities] entirely apart from secondary qualities.
-"Extension, figure, and motion, abstracted from all other qualities, are inconceivable."
-Further, if, as Locke thought, the relativity of secondary qualities provides a valid argument for their subjectivity, the same sort of argument can be employed with regard to the primary qualities.
+[BERKELEY:] If, as Locke thought, the relativity of secondary qualities provides a valid argument for their subjectivity, the same sort of argument can be employed with regard to the primary qualities.
 Figure or shape, for example, depends on the position of the perceiver, while motion is either swift or slow, and these are relative terms.
-Extension in general and motion in general are meaningless terms, depending "on that strange doctrine of abstract ideas".
-In fine, primary qualities are no more independent of perception than are secondary qualities. (ibid.
-XII, 4)
+In fine, primary qualities are no more independent of perception than are secondary qualities.

 Site copyright © September 1998.
 Please send corrections and criticism of this page to Robert Wesley Angelo.
-Last revised: 12 November 2024 : 2024-11-12 (Original version 25 June 2021)
+Last revised: 26 January 2025 : 2025-01-26 (Original version 25 June 2021)

 The URL of this Web page: